Arcadia-Science/test-datasets/rehgt/README.md

 dbDisconnect(db)
 ```

 I confirmed that this set of test files produces HGT candidates, although they are **completely insensible and biologically wrong**, but that isn't particularly important for this test data set, whose purpose is to make sure the workflow runs.

+The eggnog database files are from the eggnog [emapper GitHub repository](https://github.com/eggnogdb/eggnog-mapper) (documented in [this issue](https://github.com/eggnogdb/eggnog-mapper/issues/140)).

 Potential improvements for the future:
 1. Adding genera that have multiple genomes
 2. Adding more than one genera